 GSD's INSITE Tool Completed

-INSITE, INtegrated Support for Impacted air-Traffic Environments, was created and developed during the spring and early summer of 2013 by the Forecast Impact and Quality Assessment Section (FIQAS)/Aviation, Computing, and Evaluation (ACE) Branch of ESRL's Global Systems Division (GSD).
-INSITE was developed to support Operational Bridging (OB), a process established by the Collaborative Decision Making Weather Evaluation Team.
+INSITE, INtegrated Support for Impacted air-Traffic Environments, was created and developed during the spring and early summer of 2013 by the Forecast Impact and Quality Assessment Section (FIQAS)/Aviation, Computing, and Evaluation (ACE) Branch of ESRL's Global Systems Division (GSD), under the sponsorship of the NWS NextGen Program.
 OB is intended to bridge the gap between weather information and its use for air traffic management decisions.
 The key output of OB is a collaborated, event-driven forecast product known as the Aviation Weather Statement (AWS).
 INSITE was designed to assist in the creation of the AWS.

 INSITE incorporates weather information from observations as well as from five forecast models (Corridor Integrated Weather System [CIWS], High Resolution Rapid Refresh [HRRR], Localized Aviation MOS Program [LAMP], Short Range Ensemble Forecast [SREF], and Collaborative Convective Forecast Product [CCFP]).
 It displays the raw weather product, as well as a translation of the product that is a combination of the constraint on air traffic flow due to weather and air traffic density in that location.
 For example, a line of thunderstorms near New York City at a time when a high volume of air traffic is expected will result in a much greater constraint value than that same line of storms in a rural location (where there are fewer planes, in general).
 Further, INSITE provides a weighted average of the five translated forecasts, considered a "synthesis" of the products.
 All translated forecasts include a measure of confidence of those forecasts, or in the case of the synthesis, a measure of the consistency of the five member forecasts.